Cooling Foods for Dogs: A Basic Food Energetics for Dogs Guide

 Cooling foods can also have a calming effect on dogs.
 Dogs with hot energies are often easily excitable, anxious, or even aggressive.
 This is due to the restless nature of active or hot energy dogs.
 Feeding cooling foods can help to counteract those behaviours with more passive energy.

 They can also come in handy for breeds that can't handle hot weather well.
 A cooling food can help a dog with typically hot energy feel a little cooler on a hot day.
-Cooling foods alone aren't enough to protect your dog from overheating.
+Cooling foods alone isn't enough to protect your dog from overheating.
 Try a dog cooling vest and limit the time spent outside on especially hot days.

 Here are some cooling foods that are commonly found in dog food: